-The pathology lab is open Monday to Friday, 8:00 am to 5:00 pm, except holidays.
-There are three pathologists, a licensed pathologist assistant, histotechnologists, and secretarial personnel on staff.
+The pathology lab is open Monday to Friday, 8:00 am to 4:00 pm, except holidays.
+There is a pathologist and secretarial/assistant personnel on staff.

-A pathologist is always on call when the lab is closed and can be reached by calling the main number at (516) 62-MERCY.
+A pathologist is always on call when the lab is closed and can be reached by calling the main laboratory number at (516) 705-2202.

 Sometimes during an operation the surgeon will ask the pathologist for a rapid diagnosis to further direct the surgery.
 The pathologist will freeze the tissue, make a glass slide, and provide a diagnosis in about 15 minutes.
 This will be reported to the surgeon while the patient is still in the operating room, allowing the surgeon to determine the management of the case.